 2 April: Edinburgh bombed by two German Zeppelins in first-ever air raid on Scotland.
 The first reports of bombs landing in the Leith area of Edinburgh arrive shortly before midnight.
 Over the next 35 minutes, 23 bombs are dropped on the capital killing 13 and injuring 24.

 31 May: Battle of Jutland.
 The largest and only naval battle fought between the Royal Navy’s Grand Fleet (including the Royal Australian and Royal Canadian navies) and the Imperial German Navy’s High Seas Fleet during the war.
 While Britain and its allies sustain far greater casualties, Germany never again successfully challenges British control of the North Sea.

 5 June: Sinking of the HMS Hampshire.
 After setting sail from Scapa Flow to transport the British Field Marshall Earl Kitchener on a diplomatic mission to Russia, the armoured cruiser is struck by a mine laid by a German U-boat and sunk off the west of the Orkney Isles.
-643 of the 655-strong crew, including Kitchener, are drowned.
+723 of the 735-strong crew, plus all 14 diplomats, including Kitchener, are drowned.

 1 July - 13 November: Battle of the Somme.
 Three Scottish divisions – 9th, 15th (Scottish), 51st (Highland) – and numerous Scottish battalions in other units participate in one of the bloodiest battles of the conflict.
 British casualties exceed an estimated 350,000.